Skip to Content (Press Enter)

 The first time was on a man in his 50s who was slurring his words and floating in and out of consciousness because of an opioid overdose.
 He needed naloxone, a medication that rapidly reverses the effects of opioids.

 Thanks to a 2017 grant from the Blue & You Foundation for a Healthier Arkansas, Stephens had a naloxone kit in his vehicle.
-He already had undergone training at the Criminal Justice Institute (CJI) in Little Rock to learn how to use the kits, so when Stephens saw the man, he knew immediately it was an overdose.
+He had already undergone training at the Criminal Justice Institute (CJI) in Little Rock to learn how to use the kits, so when Stephens saw the man, he knew immediately it was an overdose.

 Stephens sprayed one dose of naloxone into the man’s nostril.
 Naloxone, also known by its brand name Narcan, binds to opioid receptors in the body and can reverse and block the effects of other opioids very quickly.